 Christian Medical & Dental Associations Praises Decision from the U.S. Supreme Court

-Bristol, Tenn.—June 24, 2022— The 16,000-member Christian Medical & Dental Associations (CMDA), which is the nation’s largest faith-based professional healthcare association, today praised the U.S. Supreme Court’s decision in the landmark Dobbs v.
+Bristol, Tenn.—June 24, 2022—Christian Medical & Dental Associations (CMDA) today praised the U.S. Supreme Court’s decision in the landmark Dobbs v.
 Jackson Women’s Health case that strikes down the precedents set in both Roe v.
 Wade and Planned Parenthood v.
 Casey, effectively ending the constitutional right to abortion in the United States.

 “This is a much-needed victory for life and for healthcare.
 And, most importantly, it is a much-needed victory for the dignity of our patients and their unborn babies,” said CMDA Senior Vice President of Bioethics and Public Policy Jeff Barrows, DO, MA (Ethics), who is an OB/Gyn physician.